arosenbach/KataTrainReservation/README.md

 The other two fields are ordinary strings.
 Note the server will prevent you from booking a seat that is already reserved with another booking reference.

-The service has one additional method, that will remove all reservations on a particular train.
+The domain.service has one additional method, that will remove all reservations on a particular train.
 Use it with care:
 ```bash
 http://localhost:8181/reset/express_2000
 ```